sanderslab/sanderslab.github.io/_pages/research.md

 ## Research

 ---
-#### Toffler scholarship in neuroscience
+#### Clinical grade machine learning tools for Alzheimer's disease
-We are grateful for funding from the Karen Toffler Charitable Trust.
 Please see [biography](https://tofflertrust.org/dr-vijaya-kolachalama/) for more details.

 ---
 #### An interpretable deep neural network for Alzheimer's disease classification